 United States Bankruptcy Proceedings for Latin American Corporates

 The negative economic effects of the pandemic have been particularly acute in Latin America.
 The financial stability and outlook of many corporates in the region have been adversely affected.
 Even historically stable companies have been facing extraordinary challenges and are evaluating options for restructuring their balance sheets and addressing liquidity constraints.
-In this challenging environment, while several Latin American corporates facing severe liquidity issues have turned to domestic insolvency proceedings to restructure their debts and operations, some companies – primarily airlines, which have an inherently international business model – have turned to Chapter 11 of the US Bankruptcy Code to restructure their balance sheets and obtain access to liquidity.
+In this challenging environment, while several Latin American corporates facing severe liquidity issues have turned to domestic insolvency proceedings to restructure their debts and operations, some companies have turned to Chapter 11 of the US Bankruptcy Code to restructure their balance sheets and obtain access to liquidity.

 Historically, the United States has taken a different view towards corporate restructuring from other nations.
 The corporate reorganisation provisions of the Bankruptcy Code, which we can, for convenience, call ‘Chapter 11’, were not written for or by the banking community in the United States for the primary benefit of creditors.
 Indeed, the main objective of Chapter 11 is to prevent liquidation and preserve long-term corporate value, not the punishment of bankrupts or even the maximisation of immediate creditor recoveries.
+In the US ‘bankruptcy’ does not mean liquidation, but rather encompasses both liquidation (rarely) and restructuring (usually).
 For this reason, Chapter 11 has several essential elements that sometimes surprise non-US professionals.
 These elements can make Chapter 11 an attractive option for restructuring companies operating in Latin America.

 - a company need not be organised in, nor predominantly operating in, the United States, to file for Chapter 11;